juju/docs/1156-working-with-multiple-users.md

 "mat" has not been granted access to any models.
 You can use "juju grant" to grant access.
 ```

-An administrator provides the command (manually) to the intended operator, who will execute it:
+The Juju administrator provides the command (manually) to the intended administrator, who will execute it:

 ```text
 juju register ME0TA21hdDAWExQxMC4xNDkuMTMzLjIwOToxNzA3MAQg7D-RDR8cnioqd7ctEoCjyDzaprK4wXodvfMBBrgBUKETDGx4ZC1iaW9uaWMtMQAA